ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_attributes/create.rst

         "message": "Created",
         "status": "Success"
     }

+Refer to the `Available Fields <#available-fields>`_ section for a list of available fields that can be included in the body of a POST request for the ``indicatorAttributes`` object.

 .. note::
     Indicator Attributes can also be created when creating an Indicator.
 See the “Create Indicators” section of `Indicators <https://docs.threatconnect.com/en/latest/rest_api/v3/indicators/indicators.html>`_ for more information.